alandefreitas/matplotplusplus/README.md

 cmake --version
 ```

-If it's older than CMake 3.14, update it
+If it's older than CMake 3.14, update it with

 ```bash
 sudo brew upgrade cmake